lucasmreis/blogSource/src/posts/learning-reasonml-part-2.md

 (...)
 ```

-Open two terminals, run `npm start` on one of them and `npm run start:reason` on the other one, and we're now ready to start writing ReasonML in our React project!
+Open two terminals, run `npm start` in one of them and `npm run start:reason` in the other one, and we're ready to start writing ReasonML in our React project!

 ## Integrating A Function

 First, let's look at the structure of the application:

 * The app follows CRA initial structure: all application code is inside the `src` folder, and the React setup is in the `index.js` file.
-* `App.js` is the main container: it fetches data from the deck API, stores it, and expose a `draw` action that fetches three new cards:
+* `App.js` is the main container; it fetches data from the deck API, stores it, and exposes a `draw` action that fetches three new cards:

 ```js
 // State shape: